nielsdimmers/ProductivityTools/README.md

-tomgoal - get or set tomorrow's goal onepercent - set the one percent improvement for today legal - get copyright information
+tomgoal - get or set tomorrow's goal onepercent - set the one percent improvement for today legal - get copyright information fun - get or set the fun action for today tomfun - get or set the fun action for tomorrow
 ```
 Add a / before it in telegram to execute them when sending messages to the bot.